wenshen35105/jest-modules-test-template/readme.md

 - Test Modules are allowed to use shared utilities from a lib module
 - Test assets for each test module are independent
 - No compilation is required, but validation by using "tsc" is still supported
-- Test environments can be easily customized and inherited
+- Test environments can be customized and inherited
 - Easily run/debug tests

 ## To Start